Menu

 Memory Disorders

-What is Dementia?
+What is a Major Neurocognitive Disorder or Dementia?

 Cells

-After Alzheimer's disease, Vascular Dementia is the second most common of dementia.
+After Alzheimer's disease, Vascular Dementia is the second most common cause of dementia.
 Vascular dementia is caused by decrease or interrupted blood flow to parts of the brain.
 Risk factors that can be controlled are the same as those for heart and blood vessel disease in other parts of the body.
-These include high blood pressure, smoking, high blood fats or lipids including cholesterol, elevated homocysteine, and little exercise and being overweight.
+These include high blood pressure, smoking, high blood fats or lipids including cholesterol, elevated homocysteine, little exercise, and being overweight.

 The onset of vascular dementia is sudden differing from the gradual symptoms of Alzheimer's disease.
 Reduced ability to think, remember and process information is usually sudden and often follows restricted blood flow.
 Most common cause of poor blood flow is a stroke.
 Often the progression of Vascular Dementia occurs in steps as the brain experiences further blockage over time.
 This pattern is described as multi-infarct dementia (this term is sometimes substituted for Vascular Dementia).

-What is Mild Cognitive Impairment
+What is Mild Cognitive Impairment or Mild Neurocognitive Disorder?

 What is Alzheimer's disease